pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 		:width: 300px
 		:alt: Secure Message

-		For example, this screenshot of Amazon.com displays that it is a secure website.
+		This screenshot of Amazon.com displays that it is a secure website.
 		Before the URL, it has a lock icon with the word "Secure" to identify that all information will be encrypted.

 2. Always verify the domain.
-It is possible to visit a website that looks like the real company, however, it is the imposter.
-For example, a suspicious email from U.S. Bank states the account has not been verified and to click on the following link.
+It is possible to visit a website that looks like the real company, however, but it is the imposter.
+For example, a suspicious email from U.S. Bank states the account has not been verified, and to click on the following link.
 This is where the first mistake occurs.
 Do not click on the URL provided within the email because it could be directed to a whole other website.
 To check this, hover the mouse cursor over the link and it will display the true URL.
 Phishing attempts occur often and they will imitate the real company to their best ability to deceive the clients.

 .. figure:: fakeEmail.png
 		:align: center